gooddata/gooddata-ui/docs/start_with_visual_components.md

 id: start_with_visual_components
 ---

-GoodData.UI comes with ready-made visual components listed in the Visual Components section that you can use as-is or further customize.
-You can also use the unique visualization component that simply renders any chart you create on the GoodData platform.
+GoodData.UI comes with ready-made visual components listed in the Visual Components section.
+You can use these visual components as-is or customize them.
+You can also use the unique Visualization component that simply renders any chart that you create on the GoodData platform.

-This article provides components examples and basic usage information to get you going.
+This article provides components examples and basic instructions on component usage.

 ## Responsive UI